diequies/100daysofdata/README.md

 ---

+### **Day 48 of #100DaysOfData Challenge**

+Today I just worked on **Omdena** project, we had some feedback about the database and also I wanted to progress with the clustering code.
+Now it really feels like we are in the last weeks of the project and we have some pressure to finish at least a first prototype

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today, the most interesting I did was start with the clustering code.
+I plan to test different algorithms and also I had the challenge to find a good way to visualize the clusters.
+Today I fixed this last point, using *t-distributed Stochastic Neighbor Embedding* (*TSNE*) I can reduce the dimensions to fit in a 2D or 3D plot.
+I tried also *PCA* and *NMF* but the  result is not as good, the clusters were not clearly visible.
+Also I tried K-Means algorithm for clustering, but before digging a bit more, the results do not look very reliable.
+Tomorrow I hope I can try other algorithms.

+---

 ### **Day 47 of #100DaysOfData Challenge**

 Today I just worked on **Omdena** project, I had not much time to spend in Data Science.
 But, it has been a useful time.
 We have had two meetings to organize and then I started a new important sub-task.